kokoedwin/SOR23-Using-Reproducibility-in-Machine-Learning-Education/CutOut/CutOut.md

 ::: {.cell .markdown}

-To see how it works, in the following cell, you will upload an image of your choice to this workspace:
+To see how it works, in the following cell, you will upload an image of your choice to this workspace.
+To prevent any distortion due to resizing, it is advised to use an image that is approximately square in shape, as we will be resizing the image to a square format (100x100 pixels) later on:

 <!-- to do - add instructions for uploading image on Colab, or on Chameleon -->
 To see how Cutout works, let's upload an image and apply Cutout to it.
 Follow these steps to upload an image in this Google Colab notebook: